M. Ravi: Criminal proceedings

 In November 2017, whilst on a manic episode, Ravi broke into Eugene Thuraisingam's law firm, where he had previously worked, and assaulted Jeannette Chong-Aruldoss and another lawyer.
 He was sentenced to mandatory psychiatric treatment for the attacks and trespass.

 In July 2023, Ravi was charged with assault and disorderly behaviour in public for slapping a man and shouting at Yio Chu Kang MRT station.
 In September 2023, Ravi was charged for voluntarily causing hurt, disorderly behaviour in public and harassment, after slapping a woman in Sri Mariamman Temple and verbally harassing two other people.
 He was sentenced to 14 weeks jail in 2024.
 In issuing the sentence, the District Judge did not consider Ravi's bipolar disorder mitigating due to his poor management of the condition and a history of previous offences.

 On 8 November 2023, Ravi was sentenced to 21 days of imprisonment for contempt of court.
 In the judgment, the High Court ruled that although Ravi had a hypomanic episode when he made the contemptuous statement, his bipolar disorder would not be greatly considered in mitigation.
 The trial judge Hoo Sheau Peng decided that Ravi's condition did not materially affect his decision-making ability, and found that he had not been compliant with his medication regime.

 Publications

 In 2014, Ravi wrote an autobiography, Kampong Boy, which was shortlisted for the Singapore Literature Prize.

+Death

+Ravi died on 24 December 2025 at the age of 56 after being admitted unconscious to Tan Tock Seng Hospital.
+He had exhibited "concerning" symptoms while allegedly consuming drugs with a 40-year-old male friend in an apartment along Upper Boon Keng Road.
+The friend called paramedics to the scene; he was subsequently arrested under the Misuse of Drugs Act and charged for arranging the gathering with the purpose of consuming methamphetamine.
+The death is under a police investigation for unnatural deaths, with the cause yet to be determined.